-As retailers continue to adapt to a new world of commerce, there’s plenty of opportunities to build a thriving brand and business.
+As retailers continue to adapt to a new world of commerce, there are plenty of opportunities to build a thriving brand and business.

-- If you don’t have an a website or online store, consider investing in setting that up.
+- If you don’t have a website or online store, consider investing in setting that up.

 - Even post-COVID, many consumers will expect new fulfillment options such as curbside pickup, local delivery, and contactless payments.